Sistani Persians: Language

 The people of Sistani speak Sistani dialect, which is one of the dialects of the Persian language.
-On the one hand, this dialect has more lexical and grammatical kinship with the existing and past Khorasani and beyond that with the dead dialects of Mawara Al Nahri and current [Tajik].
+On the one hand, this dialect has more lexical and grammatical kinship with the existing and past Khorasani and beyond than with the dead dialects of Mawara Al Nahri and current [Tajik].
 Lexicographers have mentioned Sistani dialect as one of the four abandoned Persian dialects.
-Abu Rihan al-Biruni in "Al-Saidna", has given some words from the old Sistani language.
+Abureyhan al-Biruni in "Al-Saidna", has given some words from the old Sistani language.

 Many of Sistani's words have not changed much since a thousand years ago.

 Although the original language, which is probably Segzi, has already become extinct and only its dialect remains.

 A religious hymn in the Sistani dialect remains, which is attributed to the end of the Sassanid period.
 The song Karkuye Bonfire has been one of the most beautiful religious hymns of the Zoroastrians of Sistan, which was sung loudly while lighting the bonfires.